benofbrown/darksouls/Elden_Ring.md

 - Gideon
 - Horah Loux
 - Do Wyndham Catacombs, grabbing the various Grave Gloveworts in there.
-- Grab a Grave Glovewort[6] from Azuria Side Tomb, near the start.
+- Grab a Grave Glovewort[6] from War-Dead Catacombs, near the start.
 - Get the Bell Bearing for the rest from Crumbling Beast Grave Depths, down the lift and next to the lake.
 Buy Grave Glovewort 7, 8 and 9.
 - Get the Great Grave Glovewort from near the same site of grace, outside up on the roof.
 Upgrade the Greatshield Soldiers to +10.
 - Radagon/Elden Beast